Adnan-Saleem-93/React-Learning/react-learning-notes.md

 - the cleanup function does not execute on initial rendering of component.
 Instead, it runs only on re-renders.
 - this function is executed before the side-effect executes.
 - when component re-renders, the cleanup function will have previous state value instead of the latest.

+20. **UseEffect - Fetching Data** =>
+- when making requests to APIs to fetch data, async/await should not be applied to the useEffect callback function.
+Doing this will in result in the warning "Effect callbacks are synchronous to prevent race conditions".
+- to make async requests with useEffect, either use an async function inside the useEffect callback function or use an external async function and call it from useEffect.